wonderunit/shot-core/DEVELOPERS.md

 For simplicity we currently use the database id for a resource in the URL, and NOT any resource-representitive number.
 For example, if a URL path was `/projects/53/scenes/31/shots/5/takes/29`, it would NOT be referring to the 31st scene, 5th shot, and 29th take.
 Those numbers are just database ids, NOT scene number, shot number, take number.

+## Mock Z Cam Server

+If you don’t have access to a Z Cam, you can run the mock server:

+    PORT=8080 npm start zcam-mock-server

+If `PORT` is not set, default HTTP port is `8080` Default WebSocket port is `PORT+1`, so `8081`

+### Simulating Z Cam WebSocket messages

+To simulate WebSocket messages from the camera, globally install `wscat` from npm.
+Then you can run a simple server on a new port, e.g. `8082`:

+    $ wscat -l 8082

+... and override the `ZCAM_WS_URL` of the shot list server:

+    $ ZCAM_WS_URL=http://localhost:8082 npm start

+Then shot list server will connect to `http://localhost:8082` via ws, and you can send it commands from the `wscat` session, e.g.:

+    > {"what":"RecStarted"}
+    > {"what":"RecStoped"}

 ## Security

 There is none!
 Shot List Server is not a secure web service, and is not meant to be hosted on an internet-accessible IP.
 It does a bunch of stuff for simplicity-sake (e.g.: hand-rolled SQL queries) that makes it a security risk.